Microsoft 365 Booking System for Desks and Meeting Rooms

 Microsoft 365 doesn’t have a built-in desk booking system, but you can create desk mailboxes in the Exchange Admin Center to let employees reserve workstations through Outlook.

 However, this setup is limited and hard to manage at scale.
+For a complete solution, you can integrate Microsoft 365 with a desk booking platform like YAROOMS.

 Can Microsoft Bookings Be Used for Room Bookings?